top of page

 WHAT ABOUT LANDR?

-ANALOGUE VS. DIGITAL MASTERING
+ANALOG VS. DIGITAL MASTERING

 BUT MY MIX ENGINEER SAYS HE CAN MASTER IT...

 Your mix engineer is a hippie.
-I am a scientist.
-Your call.

 bottom of page